Sompote/transformer_pile/README.md

-Thiis is the transformer trained model for predicing load-deformation curve of large bore pile in Bangkok.
+This is the transformer trained model for predicing load-deformation curve of large bore pile in Bangkok.